Runoff Election Day:

 HOW TO VOTE

-There are a few ways you can vote on or before Tuesday, August 11th:
+There are several ways you can vote on or before January 5th:

 - Vote by mail: If you requested an absentee ballot, you should have received a mail-in ballot from your county.
-If you haven’t requested your ballot yet, download the request form here.
+If you haven’t requested your ballot yet, you can request it here.

 - To be clear: that is not a postmark deadline, it is a RECEIPT deadline!